 Stanford Medicine, University of Miami Health, and Centene Corp have also been affected by the breach, although the number of individuals affected at each of those organizations has not yet been confirmed.

-As it stands, the protected health information of 3,457,583 individuals is known to have been compromised, making the Accellion data breach one of the largest healthcare data breaches to be reported in the past 5 years.
+As it stands, the protected health information of 3,457,583 individuals is known to have been compromised, making the Accellion data breach one of the largest HIPAA data breaches to be reported in the past 5 years.